Tuesday, September 29, 2009

 I Can Breath

-For the last 10 months we have all been adjusting to our new lives....
+It's interesting how life seems to be all or nothing.
+For the last ten months we have all been adjusting to our new lives...

 Ms. Ellen is from the Philippines.
-Her husband who has lived here for many years had surgery and she needed to come help for the recovery.
-Now he is doing better and back at work she is bored, bored, BORED.
+Her husband, who has lived here for many years, had surgery and she needed to come help for the recovery.
+Now that he is doing better and is back at work she is bored, bored, BORED.

 No longer is that the case.
 She asked me to call her anytime and she comes and plays with Graham or watches the boys.
 She has come enough that Graham is starting to get comfortable with her and she is WONDERFUL with him.

-When I thank her for all she does to help me she just says, "It is my duty as a RS Sister to help you in any way I can."
-I told her to email her RS Pres. and tell her she's doing her VT.
+When I thank her for all she does to help me she just says, "it is my duty as a Relief Society Sister to help you in any way I can."
+I told her to email her Relief Society President and tell her she's doing her VT.
 Her response was Compassionate Service too.

-So I went from a constantly FRENZIED mom to aaaahhhh (sigh of relief) to only an evening time frenzied mom.
+So I went from a constantly FRENZIED mom to-- "aaaahhhh!" (sigh of relief)-- an evening time frenzied mom.

 Tuesday, September 15, 2009